apache/druid/docs/development/extensions-core/k8s-jobs.md

 The K8s extension builds a pod spec for each task using the specified pod adapter.
 All jobs are natively restorable, they are decoupled from the Druid deployment, thus restarting pods or doing upgrades has no effect on tasks in flight.
 They will continue to run and when the overlord comes back up it will start tracking them again.

+## Kubernetes Client Mode

+### "Direct" K8s API Interaction per task *(Default)*

+Task lifecycle code in Druid talks directly to the Kubernetes API server for all operations that require interaction with the Kubernetes cluster.

+### `SharedInformer` "Caching" *(Experimental)*

+Enabled by setting `druid.indexer.runner.useK8sSharedInformers=true`, this mode uses `Fabric8` `SharedInformer` objects for monitoring state changes in the remote K8s cluster, reducing the number of direct API calls to the Kubernetes API server.
+This can greatly reduce load on the API server, especially in environments with a high volume of tasks.

+This mode is experimental and should be used with caution in production until it has been vetted more thoroughly by the community.

+The core idea is to use two `SharedInformers`, one for jobs and one for pods, to watch for changes in the remote K8s cluster.
+These informers maintain a local cache of jobs and pods that tasks can query.
+The informers can also notify listeners when changes occur, allowing tasks to react to state changes without polling the API server or creating per-task watches on the K8s cluster.

+#### Architecture: Direct vs. Caching Mode

+**Key Differences:**

+- `DirectKubernetesPeonClient` (Default): Every read operation makes a direct HTTP call to the K8s API server.
+With 100 concurrent tasks, this results in 100+ active API connections with continuous polling.

+- `CachingKubernetesPeonClient` (Experimental): All read operations query an in-memory cache maintained by `SharedInformers`.
+With 100 concurrent tasks, only 2 persistent watch connections are used (one for Jobs, one for Pods), achieving a large reduction in API calls.

+**Shared Operations**:

+Both implementations share the same write (job creation, deletion) and log read operations code, which always use direct API calls.

 ## Configuration